obale/obale/README.md

 ### [Short Bio][website]

-Alex Oberhauser is a passionate tech-entrepreneur, innovator and ex C-level executive.
-During his entrepreneurial journey he acquired a multitude of skills and expertise, far beyond his original core field of computer science and software engineering.
+Alex Oberhauser is a tech-entrepreneur, innovator and former C-level executive.

-He has co-founded the companies Cambridge Blockchain Inc and Sigimera Ltd.
+During his entrepreneurial journey he acquired a multitude of skills and expertise that go far beyond his original core fields of computer science and software engineering.

-Previously he started the incubator project Networld R&D. During his career Alex filed multiple international software patents and lead multi-national teams.
+His main expertise centers around bringing innovative products, that solve concrete customer pain points, to the market.
+This includes also markets that are highly regulated and hard to penetrate.

-His work during the joint master degree in computer science on the University of Amsterdam and the VU Amsterdam has resulted in a new company and different research projects in the space.
-In the past Alex Oberhauser has worked for 4 years as researcher in the field of Semantic Web.
+He is currently working on user controlled identities and the empowerment of the end-users, with privacy and security as part of the value proposition, not as an afterthought.

 ### Github Stats